Appendix

 Severe Overcrowding

 In today’s market, there are housing units that have multiple households crowded into one housing unit.
-This creates an unhealthy condition for those households.
-Census data tracks the number of people per bedroom, which allows for an estimate of crowded housing units, defined by more than 1.5 people per bedroom on average.
-Data suggests that 1% of Boise units are overcrowded.
-The study assumed then that 1% of new units are needed to overcome the overcrowding and provide adequate housing for the number
+This creates unhealthy conditions for those households.
+Census data tracks the number of people per bedroom, which allows for an estimate of severely crowded housing units, defined by more than 1.5 people per bedroom on average.
+Data suggests that 0.6% of Boise housing units meet the definition of severely overcrowded.
+The analysis assumed that additional new housing units are needed to address the overcrowding that currently exists and provide adequate housing for the number of households in the market.

 Data source: U.S. Census and American Community Survey